MMIV-ML/BMED365/Exam/Sensorveiledning.md

 -------

-Please solve the following MCQ, and give a justification for the two options selected as most correct compared to the three other options:
+INSTRUCTION: Please solve the following 8 MCQs, and for each MCQ give a justification for the two options selected as most correct compared to the three other options.

-Select the two most correct alternatives (3 points for exactly 1 correct answer, 5 points for 2 correct answers, 0 points otherwise):
+(3 points for exactly 1 correct answer, 5 points for 2 correct answers, 0 points otherwise)

-1. Patient Similarity Networks
+1. **Patient Similarity Networks**

 What are the implications of using multimodal data (e.g., genomic, proteomic, clinical notes) in constructing patient similarity networks?
 (Select the two most correct options)